 The Society is a registered charity and all work is done by volunteers.

-UPDATE – the government (Defra) has now put back the 2026 deadline by five years … although this decision has been met with great relief by the walking fraternity and a different government might take a different view … the work goes on!
+UPDATE – the government (Defra) has now put back the 2026 deadline by five years (1st January 2031) … although this decision has been met with great relief by the walking fraternity, a different government might take a different view … the work goes on!